 - “What are my besetting sins and vulnerabilities to Satan’s attacks?”

 - “What are the circumstances of when, where, how, and with whom I commit my habitual sins?”

-Our spiritual health requires boundaries during this season to keep us from temptation.
-As Jesus commands, “If your right hand causes you to stumble, cut it off and throw it away.
+For instance, Jesus commands, “If your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell” (Matt.
 5:30).

 Some steps may be short-term, like changing your bedtime to 10 p.m. for the next six months.
 Other measures may be long-term, like deciding never to drink alcohol again.